Lolzen/io-packages/README.md

 - Volume keys change the volume and the OSD follows
 - Brightness slider works (through `steamos-priv-write`)
 - Timezone can be set from the client (through Io's `timedatectl` replacement)
+- Storage can be grown to fill the card from a desktop shortcut (visible terminal, confirm-before-running) instead of a silent first-boot step — the old silent `growpart` run blocked all of boot stage 2 with zero on-screen indication, and could corrupt the card if powered off mid-resize
 - Screenshots work (captured directly by gamescope, not through a desktop portal)
 - Screen recording / streaming works — `xdg-desktop-portal-gamescope`'s